Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Gas properties in the simulations with different resolutions

 \section{Gas properties in the simulations with different resolutions}

 We examine the distribution of gas cell masses for the three simulations with different resolutions, as shown in Figure \ref{fig:res_gas_cell}.
 The distribution exhibits a skewed shape with a tail extending towards low masses.
 The peak of the distribution corresponds to the target mass resolution of each simulation.
 The low-mass tail arises from Jeans refinement.
-Notably, the distribution of gas cells with mass $<100\,{\rm M_{\odot}}$ is strikingly similar across all runs.
-In particular, in the HRes simulation, the total mass contained in these low-mass cells is effectively regulated.
-This behavior is a direct result of our refinement strategy described in Section \ref{sec:refinement}, where we explicitly merge gas cells with mass $<100\,{\rm M_{\odot}}$ if they are Jeans stable.
-The convergence of the gas mass distribution in the high-density regime explains why the three simulations produce similar total stellar masses, as previously shown in Figure \ref{fig:res_sfr}.
+The distribution of gas cells with mass $\lesssim100\,{\rm M_{\odot}}$ shows a similar shape across IC0 and LRes, while the HRes simulation contains significantly more mass in this regime.
+We find that this excess is predominantly composed of hot gas ($T\gtrsim10^4\,{\rm K}$) from the resolved interiors of supernova remnants, which are protected from de-refinement by our mesh management strategy (Section \ref{sec:refinement}).
+We note that the similarity of the cell mass distribution in the star-forming regime does not imply convergence by construction: the LRes simulation, despite a comparable cold gas cell mass distribution, exhibits a significant delay in star formation due to its inability to resolve low-mass minihalos in the DM component.
+An additional test with enhanced DM resolution but fiducial gas resolution confirms that both components must be adequately resolved for star formation to proceed in low-mass halos.

+We investigate the thermodynamic state of the gas in the three simulations.
+Figure \ref{fig:res_gas_phase} shows the $n-T$ phase diagrams for metal-rich and metal-poor gas separately.
+For the metal-rich gas, the LRes simulation successfully captures the dense, cold gas phase.
+Due to the effective cooling provided by metals, gas can undergo rapid collapse and cooling, allowing the LRes simulation to better resolve the conditions required for Pop II star formation.
+We also observe a population of hot, dense, metal-enriched gas ($T>10^4\,{\rm K}$ and $n\sim10^{-1}-10^{1}\, {\rm cm^{-3}}$) in the HRes simulation, which corresponds to the resolved interiors of metal-rich SN bubbles.